 Our volunteer patrolling members join a patrol team at the completion of their Bronze Medallion (Award).
 Patrol teams work the season together on weekends and public holidays and are rostered approximately 10 times per patrol season.
 The patrol season starts from the first day of the spring NSW public school holidays in September and finishes on the last Sunday of the Autumn NSW public school holidays, or Anzac Day if it falls after.

-Patrol shifts are either 9:00am – 1:00pm or 1:00pm – 5:00pm with extended hours (to 6:00pm) during the busy Christmas period.
-These are “beach ready” times meaning that all members should be in full patrol uniform, signed on with patrol tent and equipment set up by the patrol start time.
+Patrol shifts are either 9:00am – 12:30pm or 12:30pm – 5:00pm with extended hours (to 6:00pm) during the busy Christmas period.
 Patrolling members are notified their patrol roster prior to the season starting.
-The roster can also be accessed via the Members’ Portal and an email and SMS reminder is sent in the lead up to each rostered Patrol.
+The roster can also be accessed via the Members’ Portal and an SMS reminder is sent in the lead up to each rostered Patrol.

 Patrolling members are required to update their Awards annually by completing a Skills Maintenance (Proficiency) Assessment by 31 December each year.
 Members who do not complete their proficiencies are suspended from patrols after 31 December.
-For further information on Proficiency refer to our Education page.
+For further information on Proficiency refer to our Skills Maintenance page.

 Our Club signs a Lifesaving Service Agreement with the local council each season under which we are obliged to provide patrols every weekend and public holiday throughout the patrol season.

 All Club patrols, as a minimum, are required to have on-duty personnel with the following qualifications for the duration of the base patrol:

 - 3 x Bronze (Cert II) qualified members (proficient)